Nine ways to improve your university course pages

 Say: You’ll have the flexibility to start shaping your CV as your career plans unfold.

 Lots of research has been carried out into how people read online.
-But the key thing to know is that researchers used eye tracking software to assess how people read on screen – and all the studies pretty much showed the same thing:
+But the key thing to know is that researchers used eye tracking software to assess how people read on a screen – and all the studies pretty much showed the same thing:

 Most of us don’t read websites in a linear way.
 We scan.